 Toby advises private and public sector clients on litigation and regulatory matters.
 He provides advice on environmental, energy, mining, land, construction, public utility and Indigenous law issues.
 Based in Yellowknife, Toby advises clients throughout western Canada and the North, including all three Territories.
 Toby also provides strategic advice to government and private sector proponents on public law and project matters, including environmental assessment, consultation with Indigenous peoples, and regulatory permitting.
 Toby also has an interest in defamation law, in that it poses a limitation on freedom of speech.

 Toby also appears before courts, tribunals and arbitration panels to assist his clients in government and the electricity, mining and oil & gas industries in administrative hearings, judicial review, trial, appellate and arbitration proceedings.
-He has appeared as counsel before various administrative tribunals, superior courts, appellate courts, and the Supreme Court of Canada.
+He has appeared as counsel before various administrative tribunals, superior courts, appellate courts, and three times before the Supreme Court of Canada.

 Prior to joining Lawson Lundell LLP, Toby clerked at the British Columbia Supreme Court.
 Toby practiced in the Vancouver office of Lawson Lundell before moving to Yellowknife in 2014.

 Toby is also a regular contributor to the Project Law Blog and the North of 60 Blog, resources that provide updates on developments in law and policy relating to the development of major projects in Canada and legal developments in the North.
 Toby was also appointed by the Law Society of NWT to sit on the NWT Supreme Court Rules modernization steering committee.